jsdreim/sgr_macros/README.md

 More extensive code examples are available within the crate documentation.

+Note that not all terminal emulators will support all of the effects provided in this crate.
+These macros exist solely to apply the relevant control sequences, and have no capability to discern whether the sequences will be meaningful.

 ## Modes

 There are three "output modes" to every macro in this crate: Literal, Format, and String.
 These determine the output type of the macro, and whether it can be called in `const` contexts.